mikebrits/bp-tech-test/README.md

 This should hopefully make sense when looking at the designs.

 ### Theming
 I like to make sure that css variables are maintained throughout the application.
 The upside of doing that with CSS in JS is that theming becomes quite easy.
-While I haven't included a theme switcher on this, by going into `src/components/UI/Theme.js` you can tinker with these values to get an idea of how they might affect the document.
+While I haven't included a lightTheme switcher on this, by going into `src/components/UI/LightTheme.js` you can tinker with these values to get an idea of how they might affect the document.
 My personal favourite is setting `colors.primary` to something like `#8E60B7` and seeing how it all cascades nicely, on the popover menus and icons.

 ## 💅 UI / UX
 Again, apologies in advance.